A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Tokugawa clan had lost the Battle of Sekigahara?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Generals thread.
-Alternate Historian and 1 other(s) like this article.

 In 1600,on this day in Sekigahara, forces loyal to Toyotomi Hideyori (including many clans from Western Japan) won the Battle for the Sundered Realm.

 Tokugawa clan lose the Battle of SekigaharaAt a crucial moment in the fighting defectors charged down the Clans of Eastern Japan.

 This chance move ultimately ensured that Mitsunari (rather than Tokugawa Ieyasu) would rise to the position of Shogun.
 The outcome of this internal conflict had dramatic consequences that reververated throughout South-East Asia and beyond.

 Under reinvigorated new leadership, Japan headed in a new strategic direction, developing international trade links and choosing to keep her borders open.
 Within two centures, an increasingly Christian nation had established a commercial footprint in a wider geography that stretched as far as the Aleutian Islands.

 Editor says, in authoring this article we explore an idea on the Discussion Groups and also repurpose significant amounts of content from Wikipedia.
 Editorial comments are entered in [light green] typeface.